jararias/sunwhere/README.md

 *sunwhere* is tailored for typical applications in solar resource assessment.
 It provides the solar zenith and azimuth angles, the sun-earth's distance correction factor, and secondary parameters such as solar declination, equation of time, and sunrise and sunset times, among others.

 ## Main features
-*sunwhere* optionally uses the NREL[^1], Plataforma Solar de Almería (PSA)[^2], SolTrack[^3] or Iqbal[^4] solar position algorithms, which provide alternative levels of speed and accuracy for each application's requirements.
+*sunwhere* optionally uses the NREL[^1], Plataforma Solar de Almería (PSA)[^2], SolTrack[^3] or Iqbal[^4] solar position algorithms (or SPAs), which provide alternative levels of speed and accuracy for each application's requirements.

 *sunwhere* focuses on usage cases to optimize the computing performance.
-Three cases are specifically considered that hopefully encompass most practical situations:
+Three cases are specifically considered that hopefully cover most practical situations:

-- [_sites_](./api-docs/usecases.md#function-sites), intended to evaluate the solar position across any number of arbitrary locations throughout a common time grid at once.
+- [_sunwhere.sites_](./api-docs/usecases.md#function-sites), intended to evaluate the solar position across any number of arbitrary locations throughout a common time grid.

-- [_regular_grid_](./api-docs/usecases.md#function-regular_grid), intended for lon-lat regular grids throughout a common time grid.
+- [_sunwhere.regular_grid_](./api-docs/usecases.md#function-regular_grid), intended for lon-lat regular grids throughout a common time grid.

-- [_transect_](./api-docs/usecases.md#function-transect), intended for changing locations over time (e.g., scanning path of a satellite sensor).
+- [_sunwhere.transect_](./api-docs/usecases.md#function-transect), intended for changing locations over time (e.g., scanning path of a satellite sensor).

 Conversely, other packages only consider single-location calculations, having to iterate over each location in multi-site evaluations.